skyfaerie/wim.co/_posts/2013/may/2013-05-09-innovating-women.markdown

 title:  "Innovating Women, A Campaign to Support Women’s Participation in Innovation, Science and Technology"
 date:   2013-05-09
 image:  innovatingwomen.png
+summary: "Singularity University (SU) today launched Innovating Women: Past, Present, and Future — an Indiegogo campaign to crowd-create a book featuring research, stories and perspectives about women's global participation in the innovation economy."
 categories: ""
 ---

 MOUNTAIN VIEW, CA (May 8, 2013) -- Singularity University (SU) today launched Innovating Women: Past, Present, and Future — an Indiegogo campaign to crowd-create a book featuring research, stories and perspectives about women's global participation in the innovation economy.

 Developed in partnership with Singularity University, and powered by a dollar for dollar donation matching sponsorship through Google For Entrepreneurs, Innovating Women: Past, Present & Future will bring together a discussion platform and hundreds of women from around the globe to share their perspectives on a diverse set of topics including entrepreneurship, innovation, technology, career, culture, personal and professional identity, finance, education and more.